 The center is open only when school is in session and is closed during Intercession, weekends and WTAMU holidays.
 The front desk will be open Monday - Friday 8 a.m. - 5 p.m. for administrative purposes.

 Call 806-651-3287 (806-651-DCTR) or schedule an appointment online.
 Appointments are required and we make every effort to work around class and work schedules.
 Students must be currently enrolled and present their Buffalo Gold Card.
 If you are unable to keep an appointment, please contact Medical Services so another student may be scheduled.

 As a patient of Student Medical Services, it will be your responsibility to keep scheduled appointments.
-The clinic will consider a no show/non-cancellation appointment at any time a patient has not given advanced notice within 1 hour of the appointment time or has failed to arrive within 5 minutes of their appointment time.
-All no show appointments are charged a $10 non-cancellation fee per occurrence.
-No walk-ins -- appointment required.
+The clinic will consider a no show appointment at any time a patient has not given advanced notice within 1 hour of the appointment All no show appointments are charged a $15 non-cancellation fee per occurrence and $20.00 for specialist appointments per occurrence.

-Be sure to bring your Buffalo Gold Card and your insurance card with you to every appointment to your appointment!
+Be sure to bring your Buffalo Gold Card and your insurance card with you to every appointment.
 You will need your Buffalo Gold card to enter the building.

 For emergencies, call 911.
 Emergency and after hour care is available through local physicians, clinics and hospitals.
 Students with severe injuries or life threatening situations should go directly to the hospital or an emergency center for treatment.
 We are not an emergency center and do not provide assessments for worker's compensation cases.